tapangoel1994/tapangoel1994.github.io/README.md

 [https://tapangoel1994.github.io/](https://tapangoel1994.github.io/)

 Hi there!
 Welcome, this is my academic website.
-The website is based on [academicpages](https://github.com/academicpages/academicpages.github.io) template.
+The website is based on my friend [Abhijeet Anand](https://abhi0395.github.io)'s website who in turn based it on [academicpages](https://github.com/academicpages/academicpages.github.io) template.
 Below are some details on licensing and how to use this template (copied from academicpages).

 ## Details